Russian irregular units in Ukraine: Storm Ossetia

 Storm Ossetia was a militia in service to the Russian Armed Forces raised from volunteers from North Ossetia–Alania.
 Consisting of 300 personnel, the unit saw combat near Lobkove during the 2023 Ukrainian counteroffensive, forming a first line of defense for the Russian units there.
 The defense of the village would fail, with it being occupied by Ukrainian forces on June 13.
 The unit was then tasked with defending the village of Piatykhatky just south of Lobkove.
 They were able to hold onto the village for five days until their position became untenable and they were ordered to retreat.
 During the chaos of the retreat the unit would find themselves encircled and were "liquidated" to the last fighter, including their deputy commander Aivengo Tekho.

 Pavel Sudoplatov Battalion

 Raised by pro-Russian collaborators in Russian occupied Zaporizhzhia Oblast, the unit is named after Pavel Sudoplatov, a member of the NKVD from Melitopol that assassinated the leader of the Organisation of Ukrainian Nationalists, Yevhen Konovalets, was involved in the assassination of Leon Trotsky and performed espionage on the Manhattan Project.
 The battalion was raised in 2022, and is led by Yevgeny Balitsky, the Russian installed governor of Zaporizhzhia, with his son being a prominent member of the battalion.
-Volunteers for the battalion are paid $5,000 and the group claims to have volunteers from Serbia, Sweden, and Turkey.
+Volunteers for the battalion are paid $5,000 and the group claims to have volunteers from Serbia, North Macedonia, and Turkey.